Dood3/walkthrough-s-/cybercrafted.md

 The third question in this room asks for subdomains.
 So let's add something to the hosts file because there's no subdomain without cname.
 I just went for "cyber.thm" and tried to open that in my browser.
 Somewhat useless in this case,
-but it eventually forwarded me to "cybercrafted.thm", which I hadn't in my hosts file, yet.
+but it eventually forwarded me to "cybercrafted.thm", which I hadn't in my hosts file, yet (facepalm-alarm..).

 ![PIC_BROWSER_1](https://user-images.githubusercontent.com/93183445/142762125-937aa05d-b22e-43ba-a61b-6f71ff12786b.png)